tulliolo/mobybolt/guide/mobybolt/setup/project-backup.md

 ## Create the directory structure

-Log in to your node as `admin` user via Secure Shell (SSH) and create the directory structure:
+Log in to your node as `satoshi` user via Secure Shell (SSH) and create the directory structure:

 ```sh
 $ mkdir -p $HOME/apps/tools/backup